Saudi Arabia at a Glance

-With millions of foreigners working in the biggest economy in the Middle East, expats moving to Saudi Arabia will find they’re in good company in the “Land of the Two Holy Mosques”.
-According to estimates from 2011, there are between eight and nine million non-foreign residents living in the country.
+With millions of foreigners working in the biggest economy in the Middle East, expats will find they are in good company in the “Land of the Two Holy Mosques”.
+According to estimates from 2013, there are between eight and nine million non-foreign residents living in the country.

-Ever since its inception, the country has been ruled by the Al Saud family, and the current king Abdullah bin Abdul Aziz functions as both head of state and prime minister.
-Expats moving to Saudi Arabia should therefore not be surprised at the absence of political parties or other forms of public participation in politics.
+Ever since its inception, the modern state has been ruled by the Al Saud family, and the current king Abdullah bin Abdul Aziz functions as both head of state and prime minister.
+As an expat, you should therefore not be surprised at the absence of political parties or other forms of public participation in politics.

 Moving to Saudi Arabia demands a high degree of flexibility and adaptability if you are not used to living in a restrictive society.
-Hospitality is held up as a great virtue by Saudis, but that does not mean the devout will tolerate behavior that is not in accordance with the teachings of the Quran.
-Foreigners moving to Saudi Arabia are expected to comply with the written and unwritten rules of the country.
+Hospitality is held up as a great virtue, but that does not mean the devout will tolerate behavior that is not in accordance with the teachings of the Quran, or their interpretation thereof.
+Foreigners are expected to comply with the written and unwritten rules of local life.

-Among other things, expats moving to Saudi Arabia should be prepared for and ready to accept the following: Gender segregation is common in almost all public places, and women are very restricted in their freedom of movement and expression.
-However, King Abdullah recently granted Saudi women the right to vote and run in municipal elections as of 2015.
-Expatriate women moving to Saudi Arabia may find these restrictions hard to cope with.
+Among other things, any expat should be prepared for and ready to accept the following: Gender segregation is common in almost all public places, and women are very restricted in their freedom of movement and expression.
+(However, King Abdullah recently granted women the right to vote and run in municipal elections as of 2015.)
+An expatriate woman relocating to Saudi Arabia may find these restrictions hard to cope with.

-As Saudis are very religious people, foreigners moving to Saudi Arabia are strongly advised to refrain from anything that might offend their hosts, such as consuming alcohol in public, dressing indecently (by Saudi standards) or openly practicing a religion other than Islam.
+As the kingdom is a very religious and conservative place, foreigners, especially non-Muslims, are strongly advised to refrain from anything that might offend their hosts, like consuming alcohol in public, dressing indecently (by local standards), or openly practicing a religion other than Islam.